 Your dog will have an incision on her lower abdomen.
 It will be several inches in length and it will be secured with one of the following:

 - Wound glue

-If your dog's incision is closed with wound glue, you must use extreme caution to avoid getting it wet.
+If the incision is closed with wound glue, you must use extreme caution to avoid getting it wet.
 Therefore, you should avoid bathing your dog and cleaning the wound unless otherwise directed by your veterinarian.
 You'll know it's closed with wound glue if you can't see any stitches or staples.
 Non-dissolving stitches and staples will be removed at the vet's office after 10 to 14 days.

-To care for the incision:
+How to care for the incision:

 - Remove dried discharge with a warm, damp washcloth.
-Hold the washcloth against the incision for a few minutes, and then gently wipe away the discharge.
+Hold the washcloth against the incision for a few seconds, and then gently wipe away the discharge.

 Signs of an infected incision or another problem include:

 - Gap between the edges of the incision

 - Odor or discharge with a bad odor